Open-world Semi-supervised Generalized Relation Discovery Aligned in a Real-world Setting: Related Work

 \section{Related Work}

 Traditionally, RE methods have focused on a closed-world setting where the extracted relations are predefined during training \cite{Califf1997RelationalLO, Mintz2009DistantSF, Zhang2015RelationCV, Peng2017CrossSentenceNR, Qin2021ERICAIE}.
-However, datasets used for training are rarely complete, and traditional RE methods cannot capture new relation classes as additional data becomes available.
-Therefore, researchers have proposed various approaches to discover emergent relation classes to address this issue.
+However, datasets used for training are rarely complete, and traditional RE cannot capture new relation classes as additional data becomes available.
+Researchers have proposed various approaches to discover emergent classes to address this issue.

-\textbf{Continual Relation Extraction}: Continual relation extraction (CRE) is a relatively new task that focuses on continuously extracting relations, including novel relations, as new data arrives.
-CRE's main challenge is preventing the catastrophic forgetting of known classes \cite{cre-hu-etal-2022-improving, zhao-etal-2022-consistent}.
-In CRE, new data can contain known and novel classes, similar to our setting; however, CRE assumes that all new data is labeled, which fundamentally differs from our unlabeled setting.

-\textbf{Zero-shot Relation Extraction:} Zero-shot relation extraction methods typically assume that test data only contains novel classes and that descriptions for those novel classes are readily available \cite{Levy2017ZeroShotRE,Obamuyide2018ZeroshotRC,Lockard2020ZeroShotCeresZR,Chen2021ZSBERTTZ}.
-Generalized zero-shot relation extraction (ZSRE) removes the assumption that test data can only contain novel classes.
-However, ZSRE methods still heavily rely on descriptions of novel relation classes~\cite{Huang2018GenerativeDA, Rahman2017AUA}, which is information that we do not assume is available in an unlabeled setting.

-\textbf{Open-world RE}: Open-world RE is often treated as a clustering problem.
-Instances of relations are embedded into a latent space and then clustered into novel classes.
-These works often simplify the task by assuming all instances of unlabeled data belong to the set of novel classes and that unlabeled data contains no hard-negatives \cite{ElSahar2017UnsupervisedOR, Hu2020SelfORESR,Zhang2021OpenHR}.
-More recently, some OpenRE methods have been proposed to predict both known and novel classes from unlabeled data \cite{rocore, matchprompt, tabs}.
-In \citet{rocore}, the authors propose a model that leverages labeled data from known relations to learn relation representations, which, in turn, are used to generate pseudo labels for novel relations via K-means clustering.
+\textbf{Open-world RE}: Open-world RE seeks to discover new relation classes from unlabeled data.
+Instances of relations are typically embedded into a latent space and then clustered via K-Means.
+These works often simplify the task by assuming all instances of unlabeled data belong to the set of novel classes and that unlabeled data contains no negative instances \cite{ElSahar2017UnsupervisedOR, Hu2020SelfORESR,Zhang2021OpenHR}.
+More recently, some OpenRE methods have been proposed to predict known and novel classes from unlabeled data \cite{rocore, matchprompt, tabs}.
+However, these works assume unlabeled data comes pre-divided into sets of known and novel instances, that negative instances are removed, and that the number of novel classes is known.